USEPA/WNTR/documentation/networkxgraph.rst

 Some methods in NetworkX can use weighted graphs.
 A **weighted graph** is a graph in which each link is given a weight.
 The WNTR method :class:`~wntr.network.graph.WntrMultiDiGraph.weight_graph` can be used to weight the graph by any attribute.
 In the following example, the graph is weighted by length.
-This graph can then be used to compute path lengths.
+This graph can then be used to compute path lengths:

 .. literalinclude:: ../examples/networkx_graph.py
    :lines: 29-30